Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: Introduction

-In this paper, we construct explicit weight-preserving bijections between the sets $\{\pi \in \CSSPP_{n,l-1} \mid r(\pi) = 1\}$ and $\{A \in \ASTZ_{n,l} \mid r(A) = 1\}$.
-To this end, we fix some notations: We number the $n$ leftmost columns of $A\in\ASTZ_{n,l}$ from $-n$ to $-1$ and the $n$ rightmost columns from $1$ to $n$.
+In this paper, we construct explicit weight-preserving bijections between the sets $\{A \in \ASTZ_{n,l} \mid r(A) = 1\}$ and $\{\pi \in \CSSPP_{n,l-1} \mid r(\pi) = 1\}$ for all $1 \leq d \leq l-1$.
+To this end, we fix some notation: We number -- from left to right -- the $n$ leftmost columns of $A\in\ASTZ_{n,l}$ from $-n$ to $-1$ and the $n$ rightmost columns from $1$ to $n$.
 We observe that $A$ has exactly $n$ $1$-columns.
 If $r(A)=1$, that is, $A$ has exactly one $1$-column among the $n$ leftmost columns, then $A$ has also exactly one $0$-column among the $n$ rightmost columns.
 We denote the set of $(n,l)$-ASTZs with a unique $1$-column among the $n$ leftmost columns at position~$-i$ and a unique $0$-column among the $n$ rightmost columns at position~$j$ by $\ASTZ_{n,l}^{i,j}$.
 See Figure~\ref{fig:RunningExampleASTZ} for an example.
 We shall use it as a running example throughout this paper and call it $\bm{A}$.

 Before we start with the construction of the bijections, we state some simple facts concerning the generating function $Z (n,l;i,j)$ which is defined as the sum of all weights of ASTZs in $\ASTZ_{n,l}^{i,j}$.